TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 5/Judges 5.7.md

 ---

-The rulers ceased in Israel, they ceased, Until that I Deborah arose, That I arose a mother in Israel.
+The rulers ceased in Israel.
+They ceased until I, Deborah, arose; Until I arose a mother in Israel.